 a.
-Airport Website updates - The webpage has been updated and will continue to be refined to include more information on the airport's noise abatement program and efforts.
+[Airport Website updates](#) - The webpage has been updated and will continue to be refined to include more information on the airport's noise abatement program and efforts.

 b.
-Noise Abatement message for AWOS message.
+[Noise Abatement message for AWOS message](#).
 The Aviation Weather Observing System (AWOS) Voice Remark feature is being used, and updated as needed, to disseminate noise abatement messaging for the airport.
 The AWOS message is available by calling 928.634.0916.
+The AWOS data is now being published to the [Aviation Weather Center website](#) effective November 11, 2022.

 c.
-Noise Abatement Practice modifications - At the May 6, 2022 Airport Commission meeting, the following modifications were made to the established voluntary noise abatement practices:
+[Noise Abatement Practice modifications](#) - At the May 6, 2022 Airport Commission meeting, the following modifications were made to the established voluntary noise abatement practices:

 1. "avoid touch & go's 30 minutes before sunset and 30 minutes after dawn" to "avoid repetitive flight training between 6 PM and 8 AM weekdays and 6 PM and 9 AM weekends and holidays."
 This request is voluntary.
 An email was disseminated to all airport tenants and flight schools at Cottonwood, Prescott, and a Scottsdale-based operator.
+Published in the Airport Data Information Portal (ADIP).

 2. The request was added for "No more than four (4) aircraft conducting repetitive flight training operations in the traffic pattern at any time."
+Published in the Airport Data Information Portal (ADIP).
 3. "Acft departing Rwy 14 maintain heading for 1 NM by departure end and 500' AGL prior to turning" and "Acft departing Rwy 32 maintain rwy heading for .6 NM and 500' AGL prior to turning" were consolidated and updated to "Maintain runway heading until 1000 feet AGL prior to turning."
+These requests have not yet been published in the Airport Data Information Portal; staff is following-up with FAA.
 4. The request was added for "Use Vy (best-rate-of-climb) airspeed until reaching 1000 feet AGL."

-- d.
-Prescott Airport - Runway Construction - Prescott Airport closed Runway 3L/21R (the primary touch & go runway) Tuesday, April 26 through Wednesday, May 25 as part of a taxiway reconfiguration project.
-This closure resulted in an increase in aircraft training flights being sent out to the region's general aviation airports. - e.
-FAA email response issue - In February, the FAA Office of the Regional Administrator, Western Pacific Region, responded to a citizen concern and stated the following as part of their email response:

-"While the FAA plays an important role in safely managing air traffic, the FAA does not determine how many runways an airport builds, how many people want to fly at 6 a.m. or 11 p.m., or what locations people fly to.
-Many of the flight schools that use the Cottonwood airport for practice approaches are not based there; students from schools located in Prescott, Flagstaff, and Maricopa County also conduct practice approaches.
-Your local airport and city officials govern who and when they will be permitted to do so {emphasis added}.

-This is not an accurate statement.
-The City worked for over two months to get FAA to issue a corrected response.
-The City does not have the authority to determine who and when aircraft are permitted to fly; we can make requests for voluntary compliance only.

-FAA has concurred this sentence of the email response is not correct and provided an updated response to the citizen who received the initial improper email that simply removed the incorrect sentence from the standard response.

-- f.
+Published in the Airport Data Information Portal (ADIP). - f.
 Pilot Guides - Fixed Wing and Helicopters - The Airport has requested funding in the new fiscal year to develop and publish separate pilot guides for fixed wing aircraft and helicopters to help provide a downloadable guide providing pilots with more detailed information about the airport to include noise abatement and general flight patterns.